Nolan Gorman Preview, Player Props: Cardinals vs. Padres

 Nolan Gorman At The Plate

-- He ranks 117th in batting average, 87th in on base percentage, and 33rd in slugging among qualifying hitters in baseball.
+- Among qualified batters in MLB, he ranks 121st in batting average, 89th in on-base percentage, and 38th in slugging.

-- Gorman has had an RBI in 35 games this year (33.0%), including 19 multi-RBI outings (17.9%).
-He has also driven home three or more of his team's runs in eight contests.
+- In 32.7% of his games this year, Gorman has had at least one RBI.
+He's picked up more than one in 17.8% and driven in three or more of his team's runs in eight contests.

-- In 40 of 106 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.